StoilTomanov/musified/DOCUMENTATION.md

 ## About project

 - Musified is educational online platform that allows users to enroll for any course uploaded in the platform.
 Courses are music related and are all for free 🙂
+- Once you created an account you will be able to explore and enroll for a new course.
+From there you will find all your courses in the `My Courses` section from where you can play them, rate them, take a quiz and more.
+Once course is considered completed once the video materials have been played as well the quiz is taken with at least 80% correct answers.
+In case your score is lower you can re-watch or re-take the quiz as many time you need.
+Enjoy and let the music be with you!

 ## Project architecture

+##### Note: The first and only first created account will always be an `Admin` account.
+In a production environment the admin account will be preset

+#### Public part
+- Visible pages will be `Home`, `Mission`, `Explore`, `Contacts`

+#### Private part
+- Visible pages will be `Dashboard`, `New course` - if `Admin` account, `Explore`, `My Lessons`, `Profile`, `Contacts`

 ### Modules and components